gstepniewski/MPC-Studio-Mk2-Ableton-Midi-Remote-Script/README.md

 > F0 47 47 4A 65 00 04 00 7F 00 00 F7

 The above sysex message will turn Pad 0 to a bright red.
 The device will accept any combination of RGB values, so the pads could technically be whatever color you want.
 The values for Red Green, and Blue are from 0-127 for each.
-If you're sending this to the device manually you will have to convert the numerical/decimal value to a hexadecimal value, so 127 is actuall 7F.
+If you're sending this to the device manually you will have to convert the numerical/decimal value to a hexadecimal value, so 127 is actually 7F.
 Most scripting language can do this conversion for you.

-With the knowledge of how the Pad leds work and a little python skill, I have created a replica program that allows me to play the pads and get LED feedback in the color of my choosing.
+With the knowledge of how the Pad LEDs work and a little python skill, I have created a replica program that allows me to play the pads and get LED feedback in the color of my choosing.
 You would think that all the traffic back and forth from the computer would introduce latency with the LED response, buts not the case at all.

 ### PAD Led Sysex Cheat
 Not all combination are here.
 Change the RGB values to get what you want. **Note.
 This chart is in HEXADECIMAL**